adtingson/blog/content/🤯 Archive of Infos/Digital Garden.md

 - Preferably to learn in public
 - Also helps to *seek like-minded individuals* who can help *build* on those ideas
 - Reminds me of [[Zettlekasten]]
+- Serves as a *second brain* in public
+	- [[Atomic Notes]] found in this garden serves like the neurons
+	- The links are the neural pathways!